kayleeisokay/kayleeisokay.github.io/_posts/2024-08-11-conjugate-priors.md

 f(\theta | X) =  \frac{f(X|\theta) f(\theta)}{\int f(X, \theta) d\theta}.
 $$

-Here $X$ is just a random variable and we will use $x$ to denote a realization of $X$.
-For example if we observe data 1, 4, then we can write $X_1 = 1$, $X_2 = 4$.
-Here $\theta$ represents a parameter of a distribution.
+With regards to notation, $X$ is a random variable and $x$ is a realization of $X$.
+For example if we observe the data to be 1, 4, then $X_1 = 1$ and $X_2 = 4$.
+The subscripts denote the observation number.
+Next $\theta$ represents a parameter of a distribution.
 For example $Poisson(\lambda)$, $\lambda$ is the parameter.

-To simpifly the expression, we can drop the normalization constant in the denominator because we are only concerned about proportionality.
-The normalization constant ensures the result we get integrates to 1 but it does not change the shape of the distribution, which means it does not affect our inference.
+To simplify the expression, we can drop the normalization constant in the denominator because we are only concerned with proportionality.$\text{}^{[1]}$ The normalization constant ensures the final result integrates to 1 but it does not change the shape of the distribution, which means it will not affect our inference.
 Now we get

 $$
 f(\theta | X) \propto f(X|\theta) f(\theta).